mokadi-suryaprasad/kubernetes-notes/Kubernetes-errors/README.md

 5. Adjust memory limits in the deployment YAML.

-7. # Node Disk Pressure - What It Means and How to Fix It
+# 7.Node Disk Pressure - What It Means and How to Fix It

 ## What is Node Disk Pressure?
 `Node Disk Pressure` is an error that happens when a Kubernetes node is running low on disk space.
 This means the node cannot schedule new pods or may evict existing ones to free up space.